Spring 2018 Deadline: December 1st, 2017

 Students may begin the program in any semester (Fall, Spring, or Summer).
-Completed applications are considered for admission up until the first day of classes for any given semester.
 Late applications may be considered for the following semester.

 Requirements for admission to full standing in the Master of Public Administration (MPA) Degree Program include: